opf/openproject/docs/system-admin-guide/users-permissions/roles-permissions/README.md

 No, only Administrators can delete other users.

+### Can a user with "Edit users" global permission change administrators attributes?

+No, only Administrators can update other Administrators attributes like name or email.
+This is to prevent the possibility of a user with "Edit users" global permission to impersonate an Administrator by changing the email address to match theirs.

 ### Can I set a default role for a user that creates a new project?

 You can set a [default role](../../system-settings/project-system-settings/#settings-for-new-projects) that users with this permission will have in a project they created.

 ### Users do not see the action *Create project* in the main navigation even though they have the create project permission?

 This is UX bug tracked in [#50123](https://community.openproject.org/wp/50123).